 1. Identify the Operating Environment:

-Example: Silicone O-rings are excellent for high and low-temperature use cases (approximately -70°C to +230°C or -94°F to +446°F), while Nitrile (Buna-N) is suitable for moderate temperature ranges (approximately -40°C to +120°C or -40°F to +248°F).
+- Temperature Range: Determine the minimum and maximum operating temperatures.
+Different materials have varying temperature tolerances.
+Silicone O-rings are excellent for high and low-temperature use cases (approximately -70°C to +230°C or -94°F to +446°F), while Nitrile (Buna-N) is suitable for moderate temperature ranges (approximately -40°C to +120°C or -40°F to +248°F).

 - Chemical Exposure: Identify the chemicals the O-ring will be exposed to, including any potential contaminants.

 - Pressure: Consider the pressure the O-ring will need to withstand.
-Higher pressures may require harder materials or backup rings to prevent extrusion.

 - Environmental Factors: Assess exposure to UV light, ozone, humidity, and other environmental factors.